robschmidtinfo/RobJS/README.md

 app.render(Counter)
 ```

 5. Done.
-Try it out by opening the index.html-file with your browser.
+Try it out by opening the index.html-file with your browser or go [here](https://robjs.org/getstarted.html).
+6. We learned how to set up a project, create and change a state variable, create a component and render it initially.
-6. To see more examples like building a menu, getting data from an API, conditional rendering etc. go to [Examples](https://robjs.org/examples.html).
+7. To see further demonstrations like building a menu, getting data from an API, conditional rendering etc. check out [Examples](https://robjs.org).
-7. To see an example of a fully functional CRUD frontend app, take a look at [Simple Todo App made with RobJS](https://github.com/robschmidtinfo/simple-todo-app-made-with-robjs).
+8. To see an example of a fully functional CRUD frontend app, take a look at [Simple Todo App made with RobJS](https://github.com/robschmidtinfo/simple-todo-app-made-with-robjs).